 Where the campus has an affiliation with a healthcare center for immunizations, the expectation is the student will use the center.
-Students may choose to obtain the immunizations from another healthcare provider; however, immunization documentation has to include specific information about the type of healthcare provider and the immunizations administered and/or verified.
+Students may choose to obtain immunizations from another healthcare provider.
+However, immunization documentation has to include specific information about the type of healthcare provider and the immunizations administered and/or verified.

-Failure to provide the required documentation no later than 10 business days prior to the start of 1st clinical session may result in suspension from the clinical portion of the program.
-No student will be permitted to enter a clinical site without having satisfied the requirement for immunization documentation.
-Students unable to participate in scheduled clinical sessions will be recorded as absent and may potentially risk failure of the entire course.
+Failure to provide the required documentation no later than 10 business days prior to the start of 1st externship session may result in suspension from the externship portion of the program.
+No student will be permitted to enter an externship site without having satisfied the requirement for immunization documentation.
+Students unable to participate in scheduled externship sessions will be recorded as absent and may potentially risk failure of the entire course.